Gay Zipolite – Mexico's Most Famous Nude Beach

 Barbershop – To keep it fresh, we found a fabulous gay-friendly barbershop on the way to get our dog’s nails trimmed.
 It’s not on Google Maps, but if you walk on the main road towards Puerto Angel about 7-10 minutes past Jungla Zipolite but before Servicio Medico Veterinario, the vet (which is on Google maps).
 You cannot miss it, as there’s a merman sign and gay flag you can see from the main road.

 Fitness/Gym– Move Gym has opened!
 Located on Av.
 Roca Blanca, this open air venue offers a day pass as well as weekly and monthly membership options including or excluding classes.
 Your choice!
 This gym is also a great place to meet fellow locals and travelers for those worried about traveling solo to Zipolite.
 In addition, for cardio, many travelers enjoy walking/jogging on the beach or swimming naked at Playa del Amor to stay fit!

 Pharmacy – There are two pharmacies on Roca Blanca, the main street in town, with one advertising 24-hours.
 The pharmacy is a great place to pick up sunscreen, bug spray, and hand sanitizer as well.
 Also, of note are the emergency numbers in town.

-Wine/Liquor store – Across from Bacco heading to the beach on Pelicano, you will find Chipirin.
-We found everything we needed for our negronis and wine nights playing Rummikub and Phase 10!
+Wine/Liquor store – In town, you will find Chipirin for Wine and Spirits.
+We found everything we needed for our Negronis and wine nights playing Rummikub and Phase 10!
 They also have great meats and cheeses.